AchalNeet12/BMI-Driven-Weight-Prediction-Using-Machine-Learning/README.md

-# Weight Prediction Using Machine Learning
+# BMI Driven Weight Prediction Using Machine Learning
 ---
 ## 📜 Project Description:
    - This project aims to build a predictive model that estimates an individual’s weight based on their height.
 By leveraging machine learning algorithms, we analyze the relationships between height and